 Deborah Nason writes for national, statewide and regional publications, focusing on emerging business issues.
-Deborah relocated to Connecticut in 2006, after serving as contributing editor and lead writer for five years for the Blue Ridge Business Journal in Roanoke, Virginia.
-She has owned several small businesses, lived all over the U.S., and has an M.A. in Management and Human Resource Development.
-She serves on the boards of the NY chapter of the American Society of Business Publication Editors, and the Connecticut Economic Development Association.
+Based in northern NJ, she has lived in New England, the West and the South, where she was contributing editor and lead writer for 5 years for the Blue Ridge Business Journal in Roanoke, Virginia.
+She has owned several small businesses and holds an M.A. in Management and Human Resource Development.
+She serves on the board of the NY chapter of the American Society of Business Publication Editors, and is an online instructor for Post University.

 Defining corporate culture A new emphasis on R&D Riding the auto storm Innovation-driven economies the new focus Gussying up the old lady Emphasis on youth Region's IT workers in short supply Who'll drive your freight?
 Insurance smackdown The fury of the bankruptcy bill Surrogate universities and industry galaxies Hanging back, moving ahead

 Making a 'Good' Newspaper Video: Expert Advice Editing, Publishing and Hosting: Cutting It Down and Putting It Up Making Money: Pre-Roll, Post-Roll and the Ads In Between

 CT Business writer wins award Becoming a biofuel state Corporate Taxation: 2006 & 2007 Flying Full Throttle The Art and Business of Gifting When Risks Pay Off Insourcing in Connecticut Spreading Their Wings